ethersphere/homebrew-ethereum_go/README.md

 ```

 These will install the edge clients built from the develop branch.
 The executables are called `go-ethereum-cli-HEAD` and `go-ethereum-gui-HEAD`.
+The GUI uses assets (qt resources) at run-time, so these are also installed under `/usr/local/share/go-ethereum-gui/assets`.
+The GUI client should be started with this asset path specified:

+    go-ethereum-gui-0.3.1 -asset-path /usr/local/share/go-ethereum-gui/assets

 Note:
 - you do need to explicitly install eth-go from HEAD too.